kwea123/nsff_pl/README.md

   --split test --video_format gif --fps 5 \
   --ckpt_path kid.ckpt --scene_name kid_reconstruction
 ```

+More specifically, the `split` argument specifies which novel view to generate:
+*  `test`: test on training pose and times
+*  `test_spiral`: spiral path over the whole sequence, with time gradually advances (integer time for now)
+*  `test_spiralX`: fix the time to `X` and generate spiral path around training view `X`.
+*  `test_fixviewX_interpY`: fix the view to training pose `X` and interpolate the time from start to end, adding `Y` frames between each integer timestamps.

 # :warning: Other differences with the original paper